paseto-standard/paseto-spec/docs/02-Implementation-Guide/05-API-UX.md

 When it *is* a deliberate choice, users should be given the opportunity to deliberately remove this claim from the Builder and Parser.

+#### Other Default Claims

+Implementations are free to choose any additional default values for [registered claims](04-Claims.md#registered-claims) for their Parsers and Builders, but they are not required.

+The default values for `iat` and `nbf` (if included in the list of default claims by the library, and not overriden or opted out by the user) **MUST** be the current time.

+PASETO libraries **MUST NOT** add default values for non-registered claims.
+These are considered Custom Claims and should be left to each application to define and/or require.